pdobsan/oama/Readme.md

 the `ghc` Haskell compiler and `cabal` etc. installed, follow the steps
 below:

-Clone this repository and invoke `cabal`:

     git clone https://github.com/pdobsan/oama
     cd oama
     cabal update

+To install a build of `oama` which uses the external `secret-tool` utility to manage keyrings.

+    make install

+To install a build of `oama` which directly uses the `libsecret` API.

-    cabal install --install-method=copy
+    make install CABAL_FLAGS=-flibsecret

-That installs `oama` into the `~/.cabal/bin/` directory.
+`oama` will be installed into the `~/.cabal/bin/` directory.

 ## Issues